Student Deferred Fees Payment Schedule

 - Non-Credit Refund Policy — Registrants for Continuing Education classes (including seminars, workshops, and skills classes) will be entitled to a 100% refund, provided written notification is received by the appropriate Continuing Education Specialist one week prior to the start of the class.
 If the class is canceled, a full refund will be given.
 A registrant may designate a substitute person to attend if notification is received at least 24 hours prior to beginning of the class/program.
 The College reserves the right to substitute instructors, change class schedules, and cancel programs due to insufficient enrollment or unforeseen circumstances.
 Any exceptions to this policy must be submitted in writing to the Vice President of Community Campus or designee for approval.
 Travel to Learn programs are not eligible for refunds unless the college cancels activities/trips.

 - Student Medical Withdrawal — MGCCC has adopted a statement addressing the required procedures to accommodate credit students with an unforeseen medical problem.
 These procedures address the refund of tuition for currently enrolled students who must withdraw from classes due to a medical emergency.
-Copies of these procedures and required forms can be obtained at the campus Dean of Instructions office.
+Copies of these procedures and required forms can be obtained at the campus Dean of Teaching and Learning office.

 - Residence hall fees are non-refundable.

-- Appeals for any other refund due to extenuating circumstances may be made in writing to the Dean of Instruction.
+- Appeals for any other refund due to extenuating circumstances may be made in writing to the Dean of Teaching and Learning.

 In all cases, unpaid charges will be deducted during the calculation of refunds.